marrus-sh/ardipithecus/docs/Running-Mastodon/Development-guide.md

 By default the development environment wants to connect to a `mastodon_development` database on localhost using your user/ident to login to Postgres (i.e. not a md5 password)

-You can run Mastodon with:
+You can run Ardipithecus with:

     rails s

 And open `http://localhost:3000` in your browser.
 Background jobs run inline (aka synchronously) in the development environment, so you don't need to run a Sidekiq process.

 By default, your development environment will have an admin account created for you to use - the email address will be `admin@YOURDOMAIN` (e.g. admin@localhost:3000) and the password will be `mastodonadmin`.